antony-a1/ivory/README.md

 ```

-In this fact set, facts are partioned across two namespaces: `widgets` and `demo`.
+In this fact set, facts are partitioned across two namespaces: `widgets` and `demo`.
 The *widget* facts
-are spread accross three dates, while *demographic* facts are constrained to one.
+are spread across three dates, while *demographic* facts are constrained to one.
 Note also that
 a given namespace-partition can contain multiple EAVT files.

 EAVT files are simply pipe-delimited text files with one EAVT record per line.
 For example, a line in